 That a person foolish enough to leave a gun loaded and lying in reach of a child will somehow be responsible enough to attach a trigger lock.

-That 83 million gun owners are "extremists," and the 50,000 members of the Million Moron March are "the majority."
+That 83 million gun owners are "extremists," and the 50,000 members of the So-called Million Mom March are "the majority."

 That allowing concealed carry does not reduce crime through deterrence since some people do so even though it's illegal, but allowing concealed carry increases crime, because more people carry guns and use them irresponsibly.
 (Brady Bunch)